- Sign In

 Top Universities for Masters in Electric Vehicles Abroad

-Electric Vehicle (EV) engineering is booming, with the global market expected to hit INR 81,148 $950 billion by 2030.
-Top countries like the USA, UK, Canada, Germany, and Australia offer world-class EV master’s programs with strong research and industry ties.
+Electric Vehicle (EV) engineering is growing rapidly, with the global EV market projected to reach USD 950 billion (approximately ₹81 lakh crore) by 2030.
+Leading study destinations such as USA, UK, Canada, Germany, and Australia offer world-class master’s programs in EV engineering, supported by strong industry partnerships and advanced research ecosystems.

 Top Universities for Masters in Electric Vehicles in USA